Puducherry Lok Sabha constituency: History of the constituency

 Sethuraman represented the Indian National Congress (Organisation) in the 1971 election, which he lost to Mohan Kumaramangalam of the INC. The next election in 1977 was won by Aravinda Bala Pajanor of the All India Anna Dravida Munnetra Kazhagam (AIADMK).
 P. Shanmugam of the INC won the 1980 election and was re-elected in 1984 and 1989.
 M. O. H. Farook also of the INC served two terms from 1991 to 1998.
 In the 1998 election, S. Arumugham of the Dravida Munnetra Kazhagam (DMK) was elected as MP.
 Farook was re-elected in 1999 to serve a third term as MP.
 The next election in 2004 was won by M. Ramadass of the Pattali Makkal Katchi (PMK).
 V. Narayanasamy of the INC was elected in 2009 and was defeated in the next election in 2014 by R. Radhakrishnan of the All India N.R.
 Congress.
 Radhakrishnan's victory was the first time that the Lok Sabha seat was won by a member of a Puducherry regional party.
 In the 2019 Lok Sabha elections Indian National Congress candidate V. Vaithilingam defeated All India N.R.
 Congress candidate Dr. Narayanasamy Kesavan by a record margin of 1,97,025 votes, this margin is the highest in the electoral history of Puducherry Parliamentary Constituency.
+In the 2024 Lok Sabha elections Indian National Congress candidate V. Vaithilingam defeated Bharatiya Janata Party candidate A. Namassivayam by 1,36,516 votes.
 Indian National Congress is the most successful party in this constituency by winning 10 out of 14 elections, in the other 4 elections, 2 times in 1977 and 2004 Indian National Congress party's alliance partners All India Anna Dravida Munnetra Kazhagam (AIADMK) and Pattali Makkal Katchi (PMK) won respectively.
+1 time in 2014, Bharatiya Janata Party's alliance partner All India N.R.
+Congress won.

 Prior to independence, the colony sent a member to the French National Assembly.